How far did Elijah hike in “forty days and forty nights”?

 2. How far to Hashem el-Tarif?

-If I visit Hashem el-Tarif, I intend to ask the locals how many of these stone figures were here during Elijah’s time.
+If I ever visit Hashem el-Tarif, I intend to ask the locals how many of these stone figures were here during Elijah’s time.

 The direct route from Beersheba is about 150 miles.
 But today’s political borders force me to travel 192 miles.
 If Elijah takes my longer route, he first walks 152 miles from Beersheva to Eilat.
 By starting on a Fun Tuesday and resting on the Sabbath, next Wednesday morning he is rewarded for his extra miles by dipping his toe in the Red Sea and doing lunch at the Aroma Cafe in downtown Eilat.
 Days traveled = 8.